Category Archives: Local SEO

 Below, I will outline local SEO ranking factors based on first-hand experience with hundreds of HVAC companies.
 Mastering each factor gives your company the best chance to rank on both Google Search and Google Maps.

-Google My Business
+Google Business Profile

-Furthermore, it would be best if you decided whether to list your address publically since most HVAC businesses are quality as service area businesses (SAB).
 Your GBP listing will also serve as a central hub for your Google Reviews, which we will discuss below.

 You can share your review link, email signature, and other promotional content in your marketing materials.
-Google Business Profile reviews have the greatest influence over Google Maps rankings and increase GBP conversions.

 HVAC GMB Listing Example